 About the Office

 The Dean of the College of Arts and Sciences is the chief academic officer of Oberlin College, responsible for all faculty and curricular matters.
 The staff of the dean’s office works collaboratively to sustain and enhance the intellectual life of the college especially through supporting the faculty and the curriculum.
 As the chief representative of the faculty, the dean welcomes conversations with the faculty about curricular and research matters.
-Two associate deans are also available to assist with curriculum and faculty development.
+Three associate deans are also available to assist with curriculum and faculty development.